 There was no way to make him understand, no explanation he could offer.
 He couldn’t get anybody to grasp the danger.
 All the words in the world didn’t clarify a thing.
 His petitions, his appeals, vanished into empty air.
 Maybe they thought that little of him.
 Maybe they didn’t even notice he existed.

 Good-hearted commoners thought he was funny.
 The superintendent in Sei’in did.
 His own sister did.
 His own brother did.
-Was it they didn’t truly understand?
+Did they truly not understand?
 Or maybe they preferred to see only the silver linings and not the clouds.
-Maybe that wishful thinking was all they had left.
+Maybe wishful thinking was all they had left.
 That was certainly the case with the old man and woman at the mountain pass.

-He could help but smile shake his head.
+He couldn’t help but smile and shake his head.
 That’s all it was.

 How to impart the weight of the pack on his back?
-He wasn’t able to communicate that urgency, that he must arrive, even one hour faster, before the dream withered and died.
+He wasn’t able to communicate the urgency, that he must arrive, even one hour faster, before the dream withered and died.

 If anybody in the world would understand, it’d be a thief.
-Realizing how valuable these items were to their owner, he’d try to steal them.
+Realizing how valuable these items were to their owner, a thief would try to steal them.
 Hyouchuu had seen that dream often enough as well.

 Something so jealously guarded had to be worth a fortune.
 But having stolen Hyouchuu’s portable plant nursery, the thief would raise the lid only to curse his victim.
 A log!
 And cast it aside, right in front of Hyouchuu’s eyes.

-Or rather, found out that Hyouchuu was an imperial civil servant and roughed him up.
-Whatever thing this low-level functionary prized was better cast into the fire.
+Or rather, he'd find out that Hyouchuu was an imperial civil servant and rough him up.
+Whatever object this low-level functionary prized was better cast into the fire.
 Yes, that would quell the miscreant’s rage and frustration.

 So this is what it comes down to.
 Kyoukei’s words of contempt rang in his ears.